 Elbow Pain Treatment

 - Suffering from a decreased range of motion in your elbow?
 If you can’t fully extend your elbows, you’re limiting your activities.
-To not only reduce your pain, but also teach you exercises to strengthen your elbow, learn what options for treatment you have.
+To reduce your pain and teach you exercises to strengthen your elbow, learn what options for treatment you have.

 - Does your elbow hurt every time you swing your racket or club?
-You may have golf elbow or tennis elbow, an elbow repetitive strain injury.
+You may have a golf elbow or tennis elbow and elbow repetitive strain injury.
 Rest helps, but visit an elbow pain specialist to help you get back into the swing of things.